SaranyaKrishnasami/SaranyaKrishnasami/README.md

 👋 Hi, I’m @SaranyaKrishnasami

-👀 I’m interested in everything interesting and challenging.
+👀 I’m like anything interesting and challenging.
 Currently focused on AI, ML, and NLP.

 🌱 I’m currently learning PySpark and Databricks.